nenoNaninu/Tapper/README.md

 ### Referenced Assemblies Transpilation

-By default, only types defined in the project specified by the "--project" option are targeted for transpiling.
+By default, only types defined in the project specified by the `--project` option are targeted for transpiling.
-By passing the "-asm true" option, types contained in project/package reference assemblies will also be targeted for transpiling.
+By passing the `-asm true` option, types contained in project/package reference assemblies will also be targeted for transpiling.

 ```
 tapper --project path/to/Xxx.csproj --output outdir -asm true